HCL-HUBL/ARRAN/README.md

 *Note*: if you have admixed samples in your cohort, they will have a very low F coefficient and you should consider wether or not to remove them from the analysis, as the high heterozygosity is then expected and is not reflective of a low quality library.

 This plots shows the distribution of the F coefficient in the cohort.
 The F coefficient reports the observed and expected autosomal homozygous genotype counts for each sample.
 A low F value corresponds to a high heterozygosity and a high F value corresponds to a low heterozygosity and there are plotted in red and blue respectively in the plot.
-In HCL-GWAS.nf you can choose to remove 'none' samples, or those with 'low' heterozygosity, 'high' heterozygosity or 'both' (see [heterozygosity filter](#heterozygosity-filter)).
+In arran.nf you can choose to remove 'none' samples, or those with 'low' heterozygosity, 'high' heterozygosity or 'both' (see [heterozygosity filter](#heterozygosity-filter)).

 ![het_plot](./images/heterozygosity_plot.png "Heterozygosity plot representing the distribution of the F coeff in a cohort.")

 #### Principal Component Analysis

-HCL-GWAS plots the PCA obtained with the [*--pca* option](https://www.cog-genomics.org/plink/1.9/strat#pca) from plink.
+ARRAN plots the PCA obtained with the [*--pca* option](https://www.cog-genomics.org/plink/1.9/strat#pca) from plink.
 The PCA is built from the variance-standardized relationship matrix (GRM) and the components are written to a *.eigenvec* file.

 This plot can help you to find patterns in the genetic relationship between individuals in your cohort, notably regarding ancestry.
 The principal components are usually given as covariates to the GWAS to account for ancestry in the association models.

 ![PCA_plot](./images/pca_plot.png)

-HCL-GWAS outputs two PCA plots: one colored with the phenotype the other with sex.
+ARRAN outputs two PCA plots: one colored with the phenotype the other with sex.

 #### QQplot